comicrelief/campaign/profiles/cr/modules/custom/cr_landing_page/README.md

 # CR Landing page module

-This module contains the landing page node that can be used to create complex pages using nodes and panelizer.
+This module contains the landing page node that can be used to create complex pages using nodes.

 ## Fields